Tobiosho Japanese MapleAcer palmatum 'Tobiosho’

-The Tobiosho Japanese Maple is one of the toughest varieties available, and one of the fastest growing.
+The Tobiosho Japanese Maple is one of the toughest varieties available, and one of the fastest-growing.
 Fifteen inches a year of new growth when young is normal, and before you know it this tree will be a glorious presence in your garden.
 Within 10 years it will be 15 feet tall and around 12 feet across, growing naturally into a multi-stem tree of great charm.
 It will continue to grow more slowly, reaching at least 20 feet tall and 15 feet wide after another 10 years.
 Its medium-sized leaves have 5 or 7 lobes, spreading out like the fingers of a hand.
 Because they are relatively broad, and the leaf is not tiny, this variety is much more resistant to burning and scorching than most others, and this tough tree stays looking great from spring to fall.
 The leaves emerge in spring a beautiful pale green, with a thin red edge and red tips.
-Then it open fully to be a warm medium green color.
+Then it opens fully to be a warm medium green color.
 Fall is the big moment for this tree, and then we see it gradually transform, first turning golden yellow, then becoming suffused with orange, and finally turning scarlet red in a blaze of glory.
 Often all three colors are on display at the same time.
 On mature trees, after the leaves fall, there will be dense clusters of small red maple keys, called ‘samaras’, which decorate it all through the early winter.

 Grow the Tobiosho Japanese Maple as a beautiful specimen tree on a lawn in a smaller garden.
 Classic shade trees are too large for today’s smaller gardens, especially in urban areas, but this tree is just perfect.
 Plant at least 8 feet from walls, hedges, property lines and the outer line of larger trees, and allow enough room for its full development.
 It will naturally have several trunks.
-You can control this by some selective pruning in winter when the tree is young, if you want a single trunk, or just two or three trunks.
+You can control this by some selective pruning in winter when the tree is young if you want a single trunk or just two or three trunks.
 This tree is also a great addition to a woodland area, adding beauty and interest underneath the crown of taller deciduous trees.
 Be careful not to plant in deep shade, as some sun is needed for the best fall colors.

-The Tobiosho Japanese Maple is also a lovely choice for the back of a larger shrub bed, where in a few years it will create its own shade, allowing you to grow shade-loving azaleas, hydrangeas and other shrubs beneath it.
+The Tobiosho Japanese Maple is also a lovely choice for the back of a larger shrub bed, wherein a few years it will create its own shade, allowing you to grow shade-loving azaleas, hydrangeas and other shrubs beneath it.
 Use it in a row to mark a boundary, or to line a driveway, where it will soon have a real presence.
 It will color well even in areas where many other maples and oaks don’t color much because the fall is not cold enough, so this tree is a great way to enjoy fall colors in warmer zones.